Sammireku/web3crowdfunding/client/README.md

 - [Vite Documentation](https://vitejs.dev/guide/) - learn about Vite features.
 - [React documentation](https://reactjs.org/) - learn React.

-You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are welcome!
+You can check out [the thirdweb GitHub organization](https://github.com/thirdweb-dev) - your feedback and contributions are we

-## Join our Discord!

 For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).